 Source: Zatuchni and Andros, “Prognostic Index for Vaginal Delivery,” (1965: 240)

 Although cesareans remained rare, accounting for only 6% of breech cases, because of the high risks associated with vaginal deliveries, the index creators eventually recommended that physicians increase this rate to at least 20% of breech presentations.
 The clear numerical cut-off between high-risk and low-risk birth conditions, more than the recommendations, effectively established cesarean delivery as a standard treatment.
 Physicians who implemented index systems tended to rely more on low scores than high ones.
-For example, James A. O’Leary contended that with a Zatuchni–Andros index evaluation, “normal scores prove very little, but . . . low scores are ominous.”
+For example, James A. O’Leary from Maywood, Illinois contended that with a Zatuchni–Andros index evaluation, “normal scores prove very little, but . . . low scores are ominous.”
 Moreover, he suggested further restricting the category of the low-risk breech, stating that: “[Four] is a better cutoff point [than 3].”
 Although scoring systems never became standard practice in all wards—some physicians preferred relying on their own judgment while others were skeptical of indices’ capacity to reflect birth conditions or improve labor outcomes—many wards, especially at teaching centers, incorporated breech scoring systems into their management protocols.According to O’Leary, this expanded the birth conditions considered high-risk and increased the cesarean rate for breech births, particularly planned cesareans, sometimes up to triple the original recommendations.

 Preventing Breech Presentation at Labor: Advocating External Versions